-Palaeontographica A - Instructions to Authors
+Palaeontographica A (ISSN 0375-0442) - Instructions to Authors

 With acceptance and publication of a manuscript the exclusive copyright for every language and country is transferred to the publishers.
-The copyright covers the exclusive rights to reproduce and distribute the article including reprints, microfilm or any other reproductios and translations.
+The copyright covers the exclusive rights to reproduce and distribute the article including reprints, microfilm or any other reproductions and translations.

 Footnotes are to be consecutively numbered and entered at the bottom of the page where they appear under a horizontal line.
 Use of footnotes should be kept to a minimum.

 References must include the author's name and year of publication of each paper.

 Structure of the paper